What is Machine Learning (ML)?

 Machine Learning has a myriad of applications that serve not only businesses but each one of us.
 Further, ML helps automate tasks in a way that frees up our time so we can devote it to more critical tasks.
 Not to mention, it is helping improve our quality of life.

 ML is already improving cancer treatments and helping with remote patient monitoring.
 It is on top of its many business uses.
 These venture applications include care task automation, independent component analysis, fraudulent transaction detection, cross-channel marketing, predictive maintenance, and enhanced customer experience.
-On top of everything, Machine Learning can potentially take over dangerous jobs.
-In this context, another tremendous potential application is shortening traditional programming times.

 The truth is that Machine Learning algorithmic models are already making a difference in the world.
 Moreover, it could make a considerably larger one in the short term.